 Overview

-Kinvara (Irish: Cinn Mhara, “head of the sea”) sits at the head of Kinvara Bay on the south‑eastern corner of Galway Bay.
-Once a thriving 19th‑century port for turf and sea‑weed, the village now charms visitors with colourful harbourside houses, a lively pubs scene and a reputation as the gateway to the Burren.
-Its compact centre is easy to explore on foot, and the surrounding coastline offers dramatic sea views, bird‑watching opportunities and easy access to the Wild Atlantic Way.
+Kinvara (Irish: Cinn Mhara, “head of the sea”) sits at the sheltered head of Kinvara Bay on the south-eastern edge of Galway Bay.
+Once a busy 19th-century port for turf and seaweed, the village now draws visitors with its colourful harbourside houses, relaxed pub culture, and reputation as the southern gateway to the Burren.
+The compact centre is easily navigated on foot, while the surrounding coastline offers sweeping sea views, bird-watching spots, and direct access to the Wild Atlantic Way.

 What to See & Do